aretecode/awesome-advice/README.md

 - When you have a hammer, everything looks like a nail
 - If you're not using a framework, you're making one.

-## Laws

-**LOD** (Law Of Demeter)

-> A class should have only limited knowledge about the details of its dependencies.

-Build deep classes but shallow APIs.
-Hide internal knowledge and reduce API complexity.

-**BDUF** (Big Design Up Front)

-> First solve the problem, then write the code

-Design should be done before coding starts
-- Remove blockers for exponential speed gains
-- Sequence milestones thoughtfully
-- Align on breakdown and ownership

-**SOC** (Separation of concerns)

-Build domain boundaries around necessary dependencies, build interfaces where domains must interact.

-**SSOT** (Single Source Of Truth)

-Reliable data should be found in one place.
-Related: immutability

-**CQS** (Command-query separation)

-Separate writes from reads.
-E.g. DB writes/reads.

-## Best Practices

-**Use the right tool for the job**

-> "If your only tool is a hammer, every problem looks like an nail." - Abraham Maslow

-There are no good or bad solutions, only optimizations around specific context.

-The answer to any CS question is always "maybe".

-**Avoid premature optimization**

-Humans are terrible at predicting the future, your code is not likely withstand the test of time, it's more important to be modifiable and deletable than all-encompassing.

 ## General
 - Design patterns: don't let the names dictate the form of your code
 - Expressive, clearly communicative, clean code